jace1427/P2P/README.md

 ## Roadmap

-There are many things we have learned over the course of this project, and we have several ideas for the future ahead for improvements.
+There are many things we have learned over the course of this project, and we have several ideas for the future ahead.

 - Future features
 	- Chat rooms: As of now the application supports messaging between two users.
 A future feature would be to expand these capabilities to chat with multiple users at a time.